 - The system took part in an ICS development programme in July 2019.
 At that point the system completed the self-assessment against the ICS Maturity Matrix. - An initial gap analysis was undertaken to map the current system position against the maturity matrix and the July 2019 assessment.
 This forms the basis of the development needs that have been identified by the system to ensure that there is progress made towards the 'Thriving ICS' ambition. - A stock take of our current position demonstrates that good progress is being made against most elements of the maturity matrix. - The system has demonstrated an improved ability to work collaboratively as part of the Covid-19 response.
-Being part of the region wide review on lessons learnt has facilitated the system undertaking its own review to help support the process. - Further work is being undertaken to map these development needs against the 5 workstream areas to ensure that there is comprehensive coverage. - The following section provides a description of the progress made in accordance with the maturity matrix along with development points, owner / resources and timelines. - In contrast to the previous assessment all domains we have assessed our progress against against the "thriving" characteristics, with actions identified to achieve this level of maturity.
+Being part of the region wide review on lessons learnt has facilitated the system undertaking its own review to help support the process. - The following section provides a description of the progress made in accordance with the maturity matrix along with development points, owner / resources and timelines. - In contrast to the previous assessment all domains we have assessed our progress against against the "thriving" characteristics, with actions identified to achieve this level of maturity.